Cocoom/Cocoom.github.io/docs/faq/add-video.md

 ### YouTube

-YouTube allows you to play a public or "unlisted" video (accessible through a URL that can be used by Cocoom) : [Documentation link](https://support.google.com/youtube/answer/157177)
+YouTube allows you to play a public or `Unlisted` video (accessible through a URL that can be used by Cocoom) : [Documentation link](https://support.google.com/youtube/answer/157177)

 ![](/img/en/faq/add-video/youtube-share.png)